-The General Fund Unassigned fund balance, at year end, will be between ten percent and twenty percent of the following year's budgeted expenditures.
+The General Fund unassigned fund balance, at year end, will be between ten percent and twenty percent of the following year's budgeted expenditures.
 Unassigned fund balance over twenty percent may be transferred to the Disaster Reserve Fund, if necessary to meet the fund balance goal, or to the Capital Projects Fund.
-If the Unassigned fund balance is below ten percent at year end, a plan must be developed using increased revenues or a reduction in expenditures to return the Unassigned fund balance to ten percent or greater within three years.
-If economic conditions cause a temporary loss of revenue, the unassigned fund balance may be used to help alleviate the effects of the loss of revenue.
-If the unassigned fund balance exceeds ten percent of the following year's budgeted General Fund expenditures, up to 50% of the amount over the ten percent minimum may be used to offset the shortfall.
-At no time should the adjusted unassigned fund balance be used to offset a structural deficit since these types of deficiencies are considered to be permanent.
+If the unassigned fund balance is below ten percent at year end, a plan must be developed using increased revenues or a reduction in expenditures to return the unassigned fund balance to ten percent or greater within three years.
+If economic conditions cause a temporary loss of revenue, the unassigned fund balance may be used to help alleviate the affects of the loss of revenue.
+If the unassigned fund balance exceeds ten percent of the following year's budgeted General Fund expenditures, up to 50% of the amount over the ten percent minimum, may be used to offset the shortfall.
+At no time should the unassigned fund balance be used to offset a structural deficit since these types of deficiencies are considered to be permanent.

-The Utility Fund Unrestricted net assets, at year end, will be between ten percent and twenty percent of the following year's budgeted expenses.
-Unrestricted net assets over twenty percent will be assigned to a rate stabilization fund or transferred to the Utility Capital Projects Fund for utility system renewal and replacement.
-If the Unrestricted net assets are below ten percent at year end, a plan must be developed using increased revenues or a reduction in expenses to return the Unrestricted net assets to ten percent or greater within three years.
+The Utility Fund unrestricted net position, at year end, will be between ten percent and twenty percent of the following year's budgeted operating expenses.
+Unrestricted net position over twenty percent may be assigned to a rate stabilization fund or transferred to the Utility Capital Projects Fund for utility system renewal and replacement.
+If unrestricted net position is below ten percent at year end, a plan must be developed using increased revenues or a reduction in expenses to return the unrestricted net position to ten percent or greater within three years.

-The Stormwater Fund Unrestricted net assets, at year end, will be between ten percent and twenty percent of the following year's budgeted expenses excluding capital expenditures.
-Unrestricted net assets over twenty percent will be assigned for future system capital projects.
-If the Unrestricted net assets are below ten percent at year end, a plan must be developed using increased revenues or a reduction in expenses to return the Unrestricted net assets to ten percent or greater within three years.
+The Stormwater Fund unrestricted net position, at year end, will be between ten percent and twenty percent of the following year's budgeted expenses excluding capital expenditures.
+Unrestricted net position over twenty percent may be assigned for future system capital projects.
+If unrestricted net position is below ten percent at year end, a plan must be developed using increased revenues or a reduction in expenses to return the unrestricted net position to ten percent or greater within three years.

-The Solid Waste Fund Unrestricted net assets, at year end, will be between five percent and ten percent of the following year's budgeted operating expenses.
-Unrestricted net assets over ten percent will be assigned to a rate stabilization fund.
-If the Unrestricted net assets are below five percent at year end, a plan must be developed using increased revenues or a reduction in expenses to return the Unrestricted net assets to five percent or greater within three years.
+The Solid Waste Fund unrestricted net position, at year end, will be between ten percent and twenty percent of the following year's budgeted operating expenses.
+Unrestricted net position over twenty percent may be assigned to a rate stabilization fund.
+If unrestricted net position is below ten percent at year end, a plan must be developed using increased revenues or a reduction in expenses to return the unrestricted net position to ten percent or greater within three years.